MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssession_sourceappusermodelid.md

 # Windows.Media.Control.GlobalSystemMediaTransportControlsSession.SourceAppUserModelId

 ## -description
-Gets the App user model Id of the source app that this session belongs to.
+Gets the App user model Id of the source app of the session.

 ## -property-value
 The app user model id.